furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

 furiosa
 ===================================

-Command ``furiosa`` is meta command line tool in `Python SDK <PythonSDK>`.
+The ``furiosa`` command is a meta-command line tool that can be used by installing the `Python SDK <PythonSDK>`.
-Extra subcommands are added after installing extra packages.
+Additional subcommands are also added when the extension package is installed.

-If Python environment is required, then please follow :any:`SetupPython`.
+If the Python execution environment is not prepared, refer to :any:`SetupPython`.

-Installing command line tools
+Installing command line tool.

 .. code-block:: sh

   $ pip install furiosa-sdk

-Check installation
+Verifying installation.

 .. code-block:: sh